hamishHay/GeodesicODIS/README.md

 # GeodesicODIS
 GeodesicODIS is a finite volume fluid dynamics code for simulating global oceanic flow in icy satellites and other bodies.
-GeodesicODIS currently solves the Laplace Tidal Equations (LTE) assuming a 1-layer free-surface or subsurface ocean in a spatially uniform ocean.
+GeodesicODIS currently solves the Laplace Tidal Equations (LTE) assuming a 1-layer free-surface or subsurface ocean of uniform thickness.

 CAUTION: GeodesicODIS is still under development and may be unstable/unreliable.